SAP/spartacus-docs/_pages/dev/security/security-headers.md

 **TODO**

-- Verify if this is added in ccv2 by default (might already be there).
-Quite likely already already on ingress controller (only if needed).
+- @Michael Verify if this is added in ccv2 by default (likely already on ingress controller)

 ## HTTP Public Key Pinning (HPKP)